 The RLIM block copies the input signal u to the output y, but the maximum allowed rate of change is limited.
-The limits are given by the time constants tp and tn:
+The limits are given by the parameters tp and tn as follows:

-the steepest rise per second: 1/tpthe steepest descent per second: -1/tn
+- the steepest rise per second: 1/tp, - the steepest descent per second: -1/tn.